vojtech-dobes/nette.ajax.js/readme.md

 It works as a jQuery plugin.
 As well known `jquery.nette.js`, it installs itself into `$.nette`.
 But similarities end here.

 You have to explicitly initialize plugin via method `init`.
+Plugin has predefined hooks for links and forms with `ajax` CSS class.
+You may alter the selectors via setting `$.nette.ext('init').context.linkSelector` or `$.nette.ext('init').context.formSelector` to whatever you wish.
+Or you may redefine ajaxfifying routine completely:

-It accepts hash of callbacks, or if only function is provided, callback for `load` event.
-You should ajaxify all elements you wish here with handler which yout callback will get as first argument.
+Method `init()` accepts hash of callbacks, or if only function is provided, callback for `load` event.
+You should ajaxify all elements you wish here with handler which your callback will receive as first argument.

 ```js
 $.nette.init(function (handler) {